REGISTRATION is CLOSED for 2022.

-A gravel bike or lightweight mountain bike is highly recommended with the ability to carry water and supplies for up to 50 miles of riding on out-of-the-way backroads, gravel paths, long smooth stretches of asphalt, and whatever else may find its way onto the course.
-The route has numerous big hills, class 4 gravel roads, and long lonely stretches of pavement.
-It should also prove to be a beautiful course that starts with the back tire in the Ohio River and ends with the front tire in Lake Erie.
+A gravel bike or lightweight mountain bike is highly recommended with the ability to carry water and supplies for up to 50 miles of riding on out-of-the-way backroads, gravel paths, and whatever else may find its way onto the course.
+The route has numerous big hills, gravel roads, and long lonely stretches of pavement.
+It has also proven to be a beautiful course that starts with the back tire in the Ohio River and ends with the front tire in Lake Erie.

-Any outside assistance besides what is publicly available via businesses along the way is prohibited and will result in disqualification from the official results.
+ANY outside assistance besides what is publicly available via businesses along the way is prohibited and will result in disqualification from the official results.

 Participants must carry their own supplies.
 Refilling water from streams along the way is not recommended.
 The route will pass through towns and it is advised that supplies are purchased along the way from these locations.
 You must check in at the safety checkpoint along the way.
 Riders must navigate through and complete the entire route.

 No Drafting.
 Participants may ride together side-by-side.

-When: Saturday September 26th, 2020 at 5:00 am.
+When: Saturday October 1st, 2022 at 5:00 am.